cfchou/icecream/README.md

 ### Requirement:
 - go: My development is done on go 1.11.
-However, any version beyond 1.8 should work.
+However, 1.8+ should work.
 - docker: For running the database.
 - make
 - curl: It is needed if you want to run the examples.